 How to grow lavender

 They can be easily grown from seed (follow seed packet instructions) but if you buy already grown plants, put them out once the soil has started to warm up, usually from April onwards.
-Don’t ever plant lavender in the winter when young plants are vulnerable to rotting due to cold and wet soils.
+If you plant lavender in the winter it’s more likely the plants will be vulnerable to rotting due to cold and wet soils.

 You can also grow in containers – use a multipurpose compost or John Innes No2, add in some grit to improve drainage.
 Keep watered until established but especially during hot and dry periods as containers dry out quickly.